Tagirijus/MantisBTProjectHide/README.md

 ## About

+ATTENTION: Plugin still in development and it does not work!

 This plugin just hides the inactive projects in the manage projects page table.
 Disable plugin to show the projects again.

 ## Ideas